 mphillips007 via iStockPhoto

 The way we watch TV and movies is changing.
-Before the 1980s, only broadcast TV existed.
+Before the 1980s, people often relied on broadcast TV for their shows and movies.
 This free, ad-supported television broadcasted to homes and typically included three-to-four national and two-to-three local channels.
 Next, cable was invented, and for a monthly subscription, users could access hundreds of channels and additional content for a paid subscription.

 The Shift to Streaming